Plant indigenous trees for bees

 Indigenous Halleria lucida for bees.

-The common name for the Halleria is the tree-fuchsia because of the hanging blooms that oddly are found along the branches rather than at the tips.
-Thus they are somewhat hidden and it is the profuse buzzing sound of the insects that draws one's attention to them.
+The common name for the Halleria is the tree-fuchsia because of the hanging blooms that oddly are found along the branches.
+Thus they are somewhat hidden; it is the profuse buzzing sound of the insects that draws one's attention to them.

 Most gardeners whilst not being against exotics, would rather plant indigenous trees for bees if they equally fit the bill.